-The International Association of Scientific, Technical and Medical Publishers ("STM") comprises approximately 100 publishers of journals, books and reference works, based in 26 countries including many publisher-members based in the United Kingdom and other Member States of the European Union.
+The International Association of Scientific, Technical and Medical Publishers ("STM") is the leading trade association for academic and professional publishers.
+It has over 110 members in 21 countries who each year collectively publish nearly 66% of all journal articles and tens of thousands of monographs and reference works.
+STM members include learned societies, university presses, private companies, new starts and established players.
 EU-based publishers publish 49% of all research articles worldwide (STM's members originate approximately 2/3 thereof), employing 36,000 staff directly and another 10-20,000 indirectly, and make a €3b contribution to the EU's balance of trade.
-STM publishers have actively embraced the opportunities of the digital online environmenti, starting with journal content and other "native" digital products such as software, data and databases, as well as other digital tools.
-For more than ten years now, science and medical researchers, along with medical practitioners, have had ubiquitous access to online tools that include published information, links between references in the literatureii, data sets and software that can be manipulated by the user, and visual supplemental information such as video and three-dimensional illustrations that can viewed from different perspectives by the useriii.
+STM publishers have actively embraced the opportunities of the digital online environment1, starting with journal content and other "native" digital products such as software, data and databases, as well as other digital tools.
+For more than ten years now, science and medical researchers, along with medical practitioners, have had ubiquitous access to online tools that include published information, links between references in the literature11, data sets and software that can be manipulated by the user, and visual supplemental information such as video and three-dimensional illustrations that can be viewed from different perspectives by the user11.